 Solve the mysterious disappearance of expanded polystyrene that was placed in propanone – and investigate the clue of the ‘fizzing’ gas bubbles.

-When expanded polystyrene is placed in propanone (acetone), the polystyrene apparently disappears, and the gas bubbles within the material create a fizzing effect as they are released.
 A small volume of propanone can absorb an impressive volume of expanded polystyrene, making this an attention-grabbing demonstration.

 During the demonstration, other activities can be interspersed as each addition of expanded polystyrene is left to be absorbed.